 “How’d you like to take up permanent residence inside that soda can?”

 Claire grinned.
 “Sassy comeback.
 I like it.
 Can I use it in my next novel?”

 “No!”
 (Claire is one of the cheekier goddesses in my writing pantheon.)
 “Claire, this is SERIOUS!
-I always know the ending of my novels!
-In fact, I usually know the ending before the beginning!
+I always know the ending!
+In fact, I usually know the ending before I start writing my Romance novels!
 What’s the matter with me?
 I’m on page 300.
 Why can’t I figure out the climax of this book?”

 “How many villains did you say you have?”

 “Don’t start.
 The raccoon was in the last two books.
 I can’t kill it off now!
 When I killed off a dog in an earlier book, my Bantam editor threatened to fire me.
 And last year, during a blog tour, I posted an excerpt with one teensy-weensy, throw-away line about a toad getting crushed by a wagon.
 Half the blog readers in the UNIVERSE wrote that they were bummed out about that toad!”